lennonjesus/generator-guick/README.md

 npm install -g yo generator-guick
 ```

-init your project with `guick generator` and answer the questions.
+Initialize your project with `guick generator` and answer the questions.

 ```
 yo guick